sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 first complete an installation, the default username is `admin` and the password is the same as the `LDAP superuser` password.

-From the admin interface you can manage many aspects of your Gluu Server authentication, authorization, and identity management service.
-This section of the docs will cover various concepts and topics associated with the interface at a high level, but will often times  link to dedicated sections of the docs with more detailed information.
+This section of the docs will cover various concepts and topics associated with managing your federation service via the interface, but will often times link to dedicated sections of the docs with detailed information about more complicated topics.

 ## Welcome Page
 After successful authentication the administrator is taken to the